General

 Alfredo Ramirez

-We found the top free business proposal templates, highlight why we liked them, and share two new templates based on projects we’ve won in the past.
+We've scoured the internet to bring you the top free business proposal templates, and we're excited to highlight why they stood out to us.
+Additionally, we are sharing two new templates inspired by projects we’ve successfully won in the past.

-For agency owners or nonprofit consultants, proposal quality can make or break your business.
-A well-written proposal showcases your expertise and experience and demonstrates your ability to understand and meet your client's needs.
-It's essential to put in the time and effort to create a comprehensive, professional proposal that sets you apart from the competition and helps you win new business.
+For agency owners or nonprofit consultants, the quality of your proposal can make or break your business.
+A well-written proposal not only showcases your expertise and experience but also demonstrates your ability to understand and meet your client's needs.
+Creating a comprehensive, professional proposal that sets you apart from the competition is essential to winning new business.

-First, let's look at some key elements that should be a part of any great proposal.
+First, let's examine some key elements that should be included in any great proposal.
 A strong proposal should include:

 • An introduction: This is your chance to introduce yourself, your business, and your experience, as well as provide some context for the proposal.
 You should also include a brief overview of your approach and what sets you apart from other agencies or consultants, such as a client list or proprietary method.